A Life Of Heritage

 Milk Stand | Goats | Goat Care | How to Milk a Goat | There are many options for a milking stand and they are easy to build.
 I will share with you how I built mine to give you an idea of what may work for you.

 Also, please feel free to sign up for our free resource page.
 We are continually adding to it and want to bless you with the information.
-Subscribe to our newsletter to receive the information to the password protected page.
+Subscribe to our newsletter to receive the information on the password-protected page.
 We will keep you updated with new additions, so add us to your contacts in your email so you never miss a beat!
 You can find a sign-up form on this page 🙂

 All you have to do is: